chrisarcand/chrisarcand.github.io/_posts/2022-12-23-bye-bye-birdie.md

 layout: post
 title: "Bye Bye Birdie"
 tags: [Misc]
 description: "The accelerated demise of Twitter and moving on to Mastodon.
-I'm ending my Twitter usage indefinitely and going all in on the 'Fediverse' and one of the few instances in the modern hype cycle of Decentralized Everything that - dare I say - may actually make great sense: decentralized social media."
+I'm limiting my Twitter usage indefinitely and going all in on one of the few instances in the modern hype cycle of Decentralized Everything that - dare I say - may actually make great sense: decentralized social media."
 ---

 In some ways, I should be furious that a self-indulgent billionaire manbaby brought about the